Daylight & Sunlight

-Our surveyors are experts in assisting Developers with pre-planning Daylight Sunlight assessments in line with the BRE 209 Guide: Site layout planning for daylight and sunlight: a guide to good practice.
+We assist developers with pre-planning Daylight & Sunlight assessments in line with the BRE 209 Guide: Site layout planning for daylight and sunlight: a guide to good practice.
 Previous work includes a wide range of residential and commercial schemes, located in London and surrounding counties.

 Daylight & Sunlight Assessments Explained

-When seeking planning permission, the local council may expect a Daylight Sunlight Assessment to be included in the application.
-This planning consideration will assess the lighting levels to surrounding properties and provide details on the impact on light quality.
+At planning stage, the local council may expect a Daylight & Sunlight assessment to be included in the application.
+This planning consideration will assess the lighting levels to surrounding properties.
+It will provide details on the impact on light quality using various methodologies.

-At Blackacre we work closely with developers and their team from an early stage in the planning process to provide design steering and prepare Daylight Sunlight Assessments ready for application.
-These are prepared in line with the BRE209 guidance which advises on the expected standards for developers to achieve and is recognised by Local Planning Authority as the national standards.
+Blackacre work closely with developers and their team from an early stage in the planning process.
+We provide design steering and prepare Daylight Sunlight Assessments ready for application.
+We prepare these in line with the Building Research Establishment, (BRE 209 guidance).
+This guide advises on expected standards for developers, and is recognized Planning Authority as the national standards.

-We are at the forefront of this industry and ensure that we are up to date with the latest policy guidance, legal environment and technical abilities.
+To achieve this, Blackacre always ensure that all surveyors are up to date with the latest policy guidance, legal environment and technical abilities.

-All our Daylight and Sunlight assessments are prepared in line with the Building Research Establishment (BRE) Good Practice Guidance 209: Site layout planning for daylight and sunlight, recognised by planning authorities.
+We prepare all our Daylight & Sunlight assessments in line with the Building Research Establishment (BRE) Good Practice Guidance 209: Site layout planning for daylight and sunlight. because this is recognized by planning authorities.

 As such, it is important that early on in the planning process, you should establish if your scheme will require an assessment.
 You should speak to the Local Planning Authority about this to understand their requirements.

-Being proactive and getting a surveyor to prepare an assessment early on is advisable, as it can save significant time and costs in obtaining approval for your scheme.
+Therefore, being proactive is important.
+You should get a surveyor to prepare an assessment early on to save significant time and costs in obtaining approval for your scheme.

-Typically, a surveyor will need plans and drawings of your scheme to build a three dimensional model ready for software testing.
-The report will then be able to interpret the results against the required standard noted in the BRE 209 best practice guidance.
+After that, our surveyors will use plans and drawings of your scheme.
+As a result they will build a three dimensional model ready for software testing.
+Our reports will then interpret the results and compare these against required standards noted in the BRE 209 best practice guidance.

 What does the assessment involve?

-A number of Daylighting and Sunlighting methodologies are used in the testing of a 3D model of the proposed development and surrounding buildings.
+Various methodologies are used in the testing of a 3D model of the proposed development and surrounding buildings.
 Therefore, we assess standards in a number of ways.
-We note these below and will be compared to the minimum standard guidance set out by the Building Research Establishment.
+We note these below and will compare the minimum standards, set out by the Building Research Establishment.